xyanz/react-intro/06-multiple-props.md

 First, add another prop to the component call: `<Hello name={"Nick"} />,` changes to `<Hello name={"Nick"} age={24} />`.

-Update your `index.jsx` file to reflect this:
+Update your `index.js` file to reflect this:

 ```js
 import React from 'react';